rebeccatraceyt/bake-it-til-you-make-it/README.md

 - Create an inviting, community-drive application that they themselves would use to share their passion for baking.
 - Demonstrate their proficiency in a variety of software development skills, using newly learned languages and libraries as well as a document database system.
-- Deploy a project they are proud and excited to have on their portfolio.
+- Deploy a project they are proud of, and excited to have, on their portfolio.

 ### User Stories